-Varicose veins are a very common condition in the United States and affect approximately 15 percent of men and approximately 25 percent of women.
+Varicose veins are a very common condition in the United States and affect approximately 30-50 percent of adults.

-As with many other health related issues, self-help measures work well for prevention; compression stockings and changing certain aspects in one's lifestyle can help with varicose veins.
+As with many other health related issues, self-help measures contribute to prevention; compression stockings and changing certain aspects in one's lifestyle can help with varicose veins.
 To get rid of varicose veins your doctor can remove them through a number of medical treatments.